 This means that basic, common-sense security precautions can go a long way to protecting a site from their attacks.

-The first, and arguably most important, step in protecting your domain is to choose a good domain registrar with decent security features.
-In particular, you want one that supports two-factor authentication and if this needs to be turned on (as opposed to being on by default) which is currently often the case, then make sure that you do turn it on.
+The first, and arguably most important, step in protecting your domain is to choose a good domain registrar.
+In particular, you want one that has decent security features and supports two-factor authentication.
+This needs to be turned on, as this is currently the default, so you need to make sure that you do turn it on.

-Currently, two-factor authentication tends to be by means of phone calls or text messages and since most people have smartphones these days you’ll want to make sure that they are protected by a reputable antivirus/mobile-security app.
+Currently, two-factor authentication tends to be by means of phone calls or text messages.
+Since most people have smartphones these days you’ll want to make sure that they are protected by a reputable antivirus/mobile-security app.
 Otherwise, you might find yourself falling victim to malware and/or SIMjacking.

 Take password creation seriously.
 Two-factor authentication is not an excuse to use weak passwords or to keep recycling a password that is theoretically strong but that you use on every site on the internet.